Dv5n/NanoShell/README.md

 ## Running
 You can compile it using `make` or `make build` and then `make run` or running the jar file with `java -jar NanoShell.jar`

-If there are any error messages, I will be happy to fix it!
+If there are any error messages, I will be happy to fix!
 Just open an issue and I will help you.